-- 10.1 A motion brought before a meeting of Council in accordance with the Act or these Standing Orders shall be received and put to the meeting by the Chair.
-The Chair may require a motion or amendment to a motion to be stated in full or be in writing before permitting it to be received. - 10.2 The Chair may call the notices of motion in the order in which they appear on the agenda, and where no objection is taken to a motion being taken as a formal motion, the Chair may put the motion to the vote without discussion. - 10.3 When a motion has been moved and seconded, it shall become subject to the control of Council and shall not be withdrawn without the consent of Council.
+10.1 A motion brought before a meeting of Council in accordance with the Act or these Standing Orders shall be received and put to the meeting by the Chair.
+The Chair may require a motion or amendment to a motion to be stated in full or be in writing before permitting it to be received.
+Attachment 5.4.1 153 of 293

+10.2 The Chair may call the notices of motion in the order in which they appear on the agenda, and where no objection is taken to a motion being taken as a formal motion, the Chair may put the motion to the vote without discussion.

+10.3 When a motion has been moved and seconded, it shall become subject to the control of Council and shall not be withdrawn without the consent of Council.